French farmers protest EU-Mercosur trade deal – DW – 11/18/2024

 What is the deal?

-While the aim of the deal is to lower tariffs and boost trade, French farmers have long expressed concerns that a Mercosur accord will bring more beef, chicken, sugar and maize from Brazil and Argentina, lowering their incomes.
+While the aim of the deal is to lower tariffs and boost trade, French farmers have long expressed concerns that a Mercosur accord will bring more beef, chicken, sugar and maize from Brazil and Argentina to Europe, lowering their incomes.

 Moreover, they say these countries use pesticides on crops and growth antibiotics in livestock that are outlawed in Europe.